Influenza Immunisation Program 2025

 Aboriginal and Torres Strait Islander people are at high risk of complications and being hospitalised from flu.

-Vaccinating pregnant people also helps protect their babies in the first few months when they are too young to be vaccinated themselves and are at high risk of serious complications and hospitalisation from flu.
+Vaccinating pregnant women also helps protect their babies in the first few months when they are too young to be vaccinated themselves and are at high risk of serious complications and hospitalisation from flu.

 Adults over 65 are more likely to be hospitalised and affected by complications from flu, such as pneumonia.